 1. Length of ownership

 How long have you owned the property?
-5 years 3 months

-2. Council tax

-Which Council Tax band is your property in?
-(Please tick one)

-3. Parking

-What are the arrangements for parking at your property?
-(Please tick all that apply)

-• Garage

-Allocated parking space

-• Driveway

-Shared parking

-• On street

-Resident permit

-Metered parking

-• Other (please specify):

-4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? ☐ Yes ☑ No ☐ Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ⊠ Yes □ No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ⊠ Yes □ No If you have answered yes, please describe below the changes which you have made: Extra velux windows in living area, new bathroom and new kitchen.
-New radiators (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ⊠ Yes □ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property? ⊠ Yes □ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☑ No (ii) Did this work involve any changes to the window or door openings? ⊠ Yes □ No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Larger velux to existing and extra ones Please give any guarantees which you received for this work to your agent. solicitor or estate
+13 2.
+Council tax Which Council Tax band is your property in?
+A 3.
+Parking What are the arrangements for parking at your property?
+Street 4.
+Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+No 5.
+Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? Νο 6.
+Alterations/additions/extensions a) (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe below the changes which you have made: No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: - b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below: Yes (i) Were the replacements the same shape and type as the ones you replaced?
+Yes